-If you qualify, submit a Lower Income/Shared Equity Home Ownership Exemption Application and Claim for Exemption from Real Property Recordation and Transfer Tax when you record your deed.
+If you qualify, submit a Lower Income/Shared Equity Home Ownership Exemption Application (Form ROD 9) and claim the recordation and transfer tax exemptions on the Real Property Recordation and Transfer Tax FP 7/C (Form ROD 1) when you record your deed.
 These forms can be found on our Web site in the "Forms Center" section of the "Recorder of Deeds."
 For more information, call the Recorder of Deeds at (202) 727-5374.